How Long Do Baseball Games Last?

 When it comes to the length of baseball games at the lower levels, there is a wide range.

-- Minor league baseball has been able to reduce the length of their games by 12 minutes as a result of some of the restrictions that have been put in place
+- Minor league baseball has been able to reduce the length of their games by 12 minutes as a result of some of the rules that have been put in place

 - The same as in big league baseball, collegiate baseball games are nine innings long and take approximately the same length of time to complete.
 Because high school baseball games are just seven innings long, they take a bit less time to complete.
 Typically, it takes between 2 and 2.5 hours.
 It is more probable than not that you will be at a baseball game for less than two hours if you are going to a little league game